ALLENTOWN NAACP LEADERSHIP

 I grew up on the Lawrence Street corridor, now named Martin Luther King Drive.
-The occupants were called urban renewal, which targeted and relocated occupants to public housing over at the Cumberland Garden Housing Project.
+The occupants were called urban renewal, which targeted and relocated occupants to the public housing at the Cumberland Garden Housing Project.

 After completing the 11th grade in the Allentown School District, my mother allowed me to reside with my brother-in-law, Alan Howard, and sister-in-law, Ruth Howard, of Salisbury Township.
 I attended Salisbury High School, excelling in basketball, and graduated.
 I attended LCCC before joining the United States Marines and serving my country in active duty.
 I also served in reserve branches with the United States Army, Air Force, and Navy, all with honorable discharges.
 I would like to bring this experience to the Veterans Executive Committee of the NAACP.

 I returned to the area after my time with the Army.
 I applied to the Allentown Police Department and was accepted.
 I completed 20 years, during which I held multiple titles and served in several capacities.
 I was recognized with various awards and citations, including being awarded Police Officer of the Year on three occasions.
 I also was employed by the Northampton County Sheriff Department, where I served 12 years as Deputy Sheriff and was recognized and cited with two awards.